cp-roth/Roth-ML-project/data/raw-data/README.md

 This folder contains the main data set titled 'Maternidade Laranjeiras' in both Excel and .csv form as well as a Codebook in a separate Excel and .csv form, which details all the column variables.
+It also includes data for historical mean birth weights extracted from other published studies.
+Finally, it includes data on fertility rates from both primary and secondary sources for 1930s and 1940s Rio de Janeiro, Brazil.